pydantic/pydantic/docs/usage/settings.md

 {!.tmp_examples/settings_case_sensitive.py!}
 ```

-When `case_sensitive` is `True`, the environment variable must be exactly the same as attribute, so in this example
+When `case_sensitive` is `True`, the environment variable names must match field names (optionally with a prefix),
+so in this example
 `redis_host` could only be modified via `export redis_host`.
 And if you want to name environment variables
 all upper-case, you should name attribute all upper-case too.
 You can still name environment variables anything
 you like through `Field(..., env=...)`.